United States Naval Forces Europe Band: Mission

+Lieutenant David Latour, the NAVEUR Band director with David Wilson, the Lord Provost of Edinburgh.

 The 50 members of the NAVEUR Band serve the mission of supporting NAVEUR and the personnel of the Sixth Fleet at official military ceremonies such as ship arrivals and departures, change of command ceremonies, and official receptions.
 It also serves to enhance the esprit de corps of all United States Naval personnel and naval personnel of allied countries on the European mainland.
 Like the bands of the other European commands in the Army and Air Force, the NAVEUR Band is involved in improving United States–European Union relations, often acting as a symbolic ambassador for the United States.
 The repertoire of the band is very diverse, having been known to cover all types of music.
 Other than the significant protocol music that the band performs (ruffles and flourishes, Hands Across the Sea, Admirals March and Anchors Aweigh being common pieces), the band also has been known to perform to American and European classical music, as well as jazz from the two regions. country rock and swing music are also notable examples of the band's musical diversity.
 In its travels, the band has performed throughout the continent, stopping in countries such as Iceland, Croatia, Spain, Bulgaria and the United Kingdom.
 It also travels outside Europe and performs in African countries such as Djibouti and South Africa.
 In all, the band reaches a combined audience of more than 60 million people spanning the two continents.